What is a Limited Partnership for a Business?

 What is a Limited Partnership?

+A limited partnership is a type of partnership with both a general partner and limited partners.
 The limited partnership was a popular partner form in the 1970s and 1980s, before the advent of the limited liability company (LLC) and other types of businesses.

 What are Some Examples of Limited Partnerships?